 Open space name Precinct Summary of OSO implications Wianamatta Regional Park Ropes Crossing The confirmed corridor traverses the Wianamatta Regional Park.
 Through agreement with National Parks and Wildlife Service the infrastructure will be on viaduct and follow an alignment that runs through a lower value area and allows for access under the viaduct and the provision of visitor facilities.
 South Creek Recreation Precinct St Marys The confirmed corridor crosses existing areas of open space and recreation areas on the eastern side of South Creek.
 The proposed future infrastructure may impact open space and recreation infrastructure in this area, including Blair Oval, St Marys Tennis Centre and Penrith BMX Club.
 TfNSW are working with stakeholders to provide alternative recreational space.
 The Kingsway Sporting Precinct Kingswood and Werrington The proposed future infrastructure may impact on 2-3 existing fields within the Kingsway Playing Field Precinct.
-Discussions have been held to agree the need to provide alternative recreational space.
+Ongoing collaboration is required between state and local governments to provide alternative recreational space.
 Samuel Marsden Reserve Orchard Hills The proposed future infrastructure may impact on two of the three existing baseball fields at Samuel Marsden Reserve.
 The third baseball field may also be impacted, however this would need to be investigated further during the detailed design of the OSO.
 Discussions have been held with Penrith City Council recognising the need to provide alternative recreational space.
-Riding for the Disabled Nepean Centre Orchard Hills The proposed corridor traverses the Riding for the Disabled Centre at Orchard Hills.
+Riding for the Disabled Nepean Centre Orchard Hills The proposed future infrastructure may impact the existing Riding for the Disabled Centre at Orchard Hills.
+Ongoing collaboration is needed between state and local government to provide alternative recreation space if required.